 - 54. The global financial safety net, a multilayered arrangement for responding to crises with the IMF at its centre, has both gaps in its architecture and uneven coverage.
 During crises, resources available through multilateral and regional arrangements have not matched needs, as demonstrated during the pandemic.
 This has prompted some developing countries to accumulate excess international reserves in order to cushion volatility, which contributes to resource transfers to developed countries and reduces investment capacity in those developing countries.
-With increasing systemic risks and growing frequency and intensity of crises, including those related to climate change, many countries will need external support to manage volatility and shocks.
-The global financial safety net must be expanded, have better coverage, and be more reliable to allow countries to expand their investment in their sustainable development and take on leverage without fear of incurring liquidity and financial crises. - a) We welcome the conclusion of the IMF facilities review in 2023 and 2024.
-We will work through the IMF Executive Board to create a much larger pool of resources, accessible to all countries, for fast disbursement in response to shocks and crises, for example through an IMF multilateral swap line, and we will consider adjusting borrowing limits in all layers of the safety net to ensure that emergency and stand-by resources can meet needs. - b) We welcome recent action on IMF surcharges and will work through the IMF Executive Board to consider suspending surcharges during disasters and exogenous shocks. - c) We will work through the IMF board to consider ways to ease access to the Resilience and Sustainability Trust, including by removing the requirement of an upper credit tranche programme.
-We welcome the recent PRGT review and will work through the IMF Executive Board to further increase the IMF's self-sustaining capacity to lend concessional resources without worsening borrowers' terms of financing.
+With increasing systemic risks and growing frequency and intensity of crises, including those related to climate change, many developing countries will need external support to manage volatility and shocks.
+The global financial safety net must be expanded, have better coverage, take into account multidimensional vulnerability and be more reliable to allow developing countries to expand their investment in their sustainable development and take on leverage without fear of incurring liquidity and financial crises. - a) We welcome the conclusion of the IMF facilities review in 2023 and 2024.
+We will work through the IMF Executive Board to create a much larger pool of resources, accessible to all developing countries, for fast disbursement in response to shocks and crises, for example through an IMF multilateral swap line, and we will consider adjusting borrowing limits in all layers of the safety net to ensure that emergency and stand-by resources can meet needs. - b) We welcome recent action on IMF surcharges and will work through the IMF Executive Board-to consider suspending surcharges during disasters and exogenous shocks. - c) We will work through the IMF board to consider ways to ease access to the Resilience and Sustainability Trust, including by removing the requirement of an upper credit tranche programme and increasing access levels.
+We welcome the recent PRGT review and will work through the IMF Executive Board to further increase the IMF's self-sustaining capacity to lend concessional resources without worsening borrowers' terms of financing. - d) We welcome the IMF's issuance of SDRs in 2021 and the rechannelling for of SDRs to countries in need by both developed and developing countries in a position to do so.
+We encourage urge developed countries in a position to do so to expeditiously rechannel at least 50 per cent of current unused SDRs, including through MDBs, to developing countries, while retaining SDR's liquidity and reserve asset character.
+We will work through the IMF Executive Board to consider the issuance of new SDRs to help address the developing country liquidity and debt crises. - e) We will work through the IMF Board of Governors to review SDRs to create a new playbook [Requests more clarity] that strengthens their role, including: a rules-based approach to recommendations for SDR issuance to speed up approval by the IMF Executive Board of new issuances [Request more information on why the focus on new issuances]; international commitments based on voluntary ex ante agreements to facilitate expeditious rechannelling of

-- d) We welcome the IMF's issuance of SDRs in 2021 and the rechannelling for countries in need by both developed and developing countries in a position to do so.
-We encourage countries in a position to do so to expeditiously rechannel 50 per cent of current unused SDRs, including through MDBs, while retaining SDR's liquidity and reserve asset character.
-We will work through the IMF Executive Board to consider the issuance of new SDRs to help address the developing country liquidity and debt crises. - e) We will work through the IMF Board of Governors to review SDRs to create a new playbook that strengthens their role, including: a rules-based approach to recommendations for SDR issuance to speed up approval by the IMF Executive Board of new issuances; international commitments based on voluntary ex ante agreements to facilitate expeditious rechannelling of unused SDRs to countries in need; and considering approaches that allow SDR allocations that respond specifically to the needs of countries during future crises and shocks. - f) We commit to strengthen existing regional arrangements and closing gaps in coverage by supporting the creation of robust new regional arrangements, especially in Africa, to enhance the complementarity of the layers of the global financial safety net.
+- unused SDRs to countries in need; and considering approaches that allow SDR allocations that respond specifically to the needs of developing countries during future crises and shocks. - f) We commit to strengthen existing regional arrangements and closing gaps in coverage by supporting the creation of robust new regional arrangements, especially in Africa, to enhance the complementarity of the layers of the global financial safety net.